Consultation: Free On-Site Safety & Health Services

 How To Get Started

-When the consultant arrives at your worksite for the scheduled visit, he or she will first meet with you in an opening conference to briefly review the consultant’s role and the obligation you incur as an employer.
+When the consultant arrives at your worksite for the scheduled visit, they will first meet with you in an opening conference to briefly review the consultant’s role and the obligation you incur as an employer.

 A comprehensive consultation also includes (1) appraisal of all mechanical and environmental hazards and physical work practices, (2) appraisal of the present job safety and health program or establishment of one, (3) a conference with management on findings, (4) a written report of recommendations and agreements, and (5) training and assistance with implementing recommendations.